gmail16/Notes/Handbook_of_Critical_Race_Theory_in_Education.md

 ---

 ## "Discerning Critical Moments"
 Delgado & Stefancic posit that CRT's work is in using critical concepts to conncet seemingly disconnected events, or "critical moments."
-They use a few fairly ovesimplistic examples of this, namely a discussion of Columbine's violence fueled by white flight.
+They use a few fairly ovesimplistic examples of this, namely a discussion of Columbine's violence fueled by white flight and Latino & black labor.

 On Columbine:
 > "Unsuprisingly, the parents who had fled Denver in search of safety found the opposite for their children in the suburbs.
 Nor is Littleton unique.
 Practically every serial shooting has taken place in suburban schools that were all-white and highly competitive." (p.
 27)